GoodPrior/CRoutines/README.md

 Sometimes it's convenient to force the vector read to be single dimension.

 #### Error Checking and Parallel
-Compile with -DBZ_DEBUG to enable bounds checking
+Compile with -DBZ_DEBUG to enable bounds checking (slow)

 Compile with -DBZ_THREADSAFE when using OpenMP